Particular/ServicePulse/docs/frontend/custom-checks-page.md

 Platform health uses built-in platform checks even when the Custom Checks page hides them.

+Platform health also refreshes those custom checks directly, so this behavior does not depend on visiting the Custom Checks page first.

 That logic is documented in:

 - `docs/frontend/platform-health-page.md`